RecList/evalRS-KDD-2023/README.md

 *You can pre-register for the hackathon + drinks event [here](https://lu.ma/jfuofoxl) (availability is limited)!*

-This repository provides an open dataset and all the tools necessary to partecipate in the hackathon: everything will go back to the community as open-source contributions.
+This repository provides an open dataset and all the tools necessary to participate in the hackathon: everything will go back to the community as open-source contributions.
 Please refer to the appropriate sections below to know how to get the dataset and run the evaluation loop properly.

 ### Important dates